Spectra-CogWorks/Gezoo/README.md

 ### Dependencies
 This project requires the following libraries:

-* MyGrad, Noggin, MyNN, NumPy, and Facenet, by running `pip install mygrad noggin facenet-pytorch mynn numpy`
+* MyGrad, Pillow, Click, Noggin, MyNN, NumPy, and Facenet, by running `pip install mygrad noggin facenet-pytorch mynn numpy click pillow`

 * OpenCv, which, if using Anaconda, must be installed from the conda-forge channel